Kris Abrams-Draine

 Kris Abrams-Draine (born October 4, 2001) is an American professional football cornerback for the Denver Broncos of the National Football League (NFL).
 He played college football for the Missouri Tigers.

 Early life

-Abrams-Draine attended Spanish Fort High School in Spanish Fort, Alabama.
-He played wide receiver before switching to quarterback his senior year.
+Abrams-Draine was bon on October 4, 2001 in Mobile, Alabama.
+Abrams-Draine attended Spanish Fort High School in Spanish Fort, Alabama where he played wide receiver before switching to quarterback his senior year.
 As a senior, he passed for 723 yards, rushed for 1,745, and scored 30 total touchdowns.
 Abrams-Draine was originally committed to play college football at Louisiana State University (LSU) and the University of Mississippi before deciding on the University of Missouri.

 College career

 After playing in five games as a wide receiver his true freshman year at Missouri in 2020, Abrams-Draine switched to cornerback in 2021.
 That year he played in all 13 games with 10 starts and had 37 tackles and three interceptions.
 He returned to Missouri as a starter in 2022.